-- If the respondent worked, at least during 2 weeks of the month, then variables PL070 or PL072 PL073 to PL076 should be filled in. - If more than one of the other situations apply in the same month, the respondent will select one on the basis of self-assessment.
+- If the respondent worked, at least during 2 weeks of the month, then variables PL073 to PL076 should be filled in. - If more than one of the other situations apply in the same month, the respondent will select one on the basis of self-assessment.
 The criterion of most time spent may be useful where applicable.